Jenna Ellis: Early life and education

 Ellis was homeschooled by her parents.
+Her education included a strong emphasis on civics.
+She, as well as one of her brothers, worked on a U.S. Senate campaign while in high school.
+She also interned for the Colorado lieutenant governor at age 14 and the Boulder County district attorney's office a few years later.

+In 2003, Ellis enrolled at Cedarville University.
+While there, she received a "significant financial award" from a civil case related to her being a victim of a violent crime at age 16.
+She used the funds to set up a scholarship to benefit future Cedarville students.
+"I wanted the money to mean something more," said Ellis.
+"Starting a scholarship endowment was a way for me to heed that call to minister to others, and ultimately, further the Gospel of Christ through others' ministries."
+The Jenna Lynn Ellis Award is awarded each year to a junior or senior with a minimum 3.3 GPA and who wishes to pursue a career in law, with an emphasis on criminal prosecution and victim advocacy.

-In 2003, she enrolled at Cedarville University, then transferred to Colorado State University in order to study journalism.
-In 2011, she received a J.D. degree from the University of Richmond School of Law.
+In 2004, Ellis transferred to Colorado State University in order to study journalism.
+In 2011, she received a Juris Doctor from the University of Richmond School of Law.

 Career

-From 2012 to 2013, Ellis served as deputy district attorney in Weld County, Colorado.
-According to the Weld County District Attorney's office, Ellis worked on misdemeanor cases, including those relating to traffic.
-Her experience as a prosecutor also covered crimes such as assault and theft in state courts.
+From 2012 to 2013, Ellis was a deputy district attorney in Weld County, Colorado.
+As a prosecutor, she worked on traffic offense matters and other low-level misdemeanors, including assault and theft, in state courts.

-Ellis was fired as deputy district attorney after around six months, which she attributed to her insistence that she would not prosecute a case she thought was unethical.
+Ellis was fired as deputy district attorney after six months, which she attributed to her insistence that she would not prosecute a case she thought was unethical.
 Asked by The Wall Street Journal, the Weld County District Attorney's office declined to comment on the matter.
 The Colorado Sun published government records in December 2020 indicating Ellis had been fired for "mistakes", including a failure to "adhere" to Colorado's Victim Rights Act.
-The mistakes were attributed to "deficiencies in her education and experience", ensuring that she retained unemployment benefits despite the firing, stated the records.
-But the report also stated, "The number of cases in which (Ellis) committed an irreparable, egregious act was not significant compared to the total number of cases she processed. ...
+Because the mistakes were attributed to "deficiencies in her education and experience" Ellis retained unemployment benefits.
+The report stated: "The number of cases in which (Ellis) committed an irreparable, egregious act was not significant compared to the total number of cases she processed. ...
 There are insufficient facts (Ellis) was not performing the duties to the best of her ability."
-Thus Ellis was eligible for unemployment benefit.
-The 2020 Trump campaign responded to The Colorado Sun on Ellis' behalf, stating that this was a "nonstory".
-Another profile on a Christian site claims that Ellis won a wrongful termination appeal.
+The 2020 Trump campaign responded to The Colorado Sun on Ellis's behalf, stating that this was a "nonstory".